geoloqi/geoloqi-ruby/README.markdown

 Implementing OAuth2
 ---

-Implementing OAuth2 is easy!
-We did all the hard work for you.
+We have integrated OAuth2 support into the gem for your convenience, and provided a Geoloqi plugin for Sinatra.
+This is all it takes to get a "Hello World" for OAuth2 with Geoloqi:

-To demonstrate, there is a great, simple Geoloqi plugin for Sinatra!
-Here it is in action:
+Implementing OAuth2 is not difficult, because we've done all the hard work for you.
+Here is a  code example:

     require 'sinatra'
     require 'sinatra/geoloqi'